OrsonDWitt/OrsonDWitt.github.io/_posts/2020-03-04-quick-start-guide.md

 hidden: true
 ---

 I thought that a development roadmap is a great way to create a framework for more detailed updates in the future, so I sat down and thought of everything I've already done and what I'm planning to do.
 It's not a complete list — many technical things I could not even remember because I've been only focusing on the story recently.
-This goes on to show the value of such a roadmap and how it can keep me in line... and anxious, too; it helped me see that the storyline on which I've been working so hard did not even cover half of what I'm striving to do with this game.
+This goes on to show the value of such a roadmap and how it can keep me in line... and anxious, too; it helped me see that the storyline on which I've been working so hard did not even cover half of what I'm striving for with this game.

 Anyway, here it goes.

 Step - Completion - Approximate date of completion

-1. Backbone - 96%
+# Backbone - 96%
-1.1.
-Engine....100%
+## Engine....100%
-1.2.
-Mechanics.....90%
+### Mechanics.....90%
 Most game mechanics are currently functioning, but have not yet been tested with the story.
 Bugs may appear as content is implemented.
 1.3.
 Saving system....100%
 1.4.
 In-game menu